-The ancient Indian practice of “sati” or “suttee”, widow-burning, was banned under British colonial rule in 1829, but in modern-day India the plight of a woman who loses her husband to death can still be a cruel fate that exposes a widow to isolation and discrimination.
-In some cases a widow suffers such a loss of social status that she is referred to only as “it” or “creature”.
+The ancient Indian practice of “sati” or “suttee” — widow-burning — was banned under British colonial rule in 1829.
+But in modern-day India, the plight of a woman who loses her husband to death can still be a cruel fate that exposes a widow to isolation and discrimination.
+In some cases, the woman suffers such a loss of social status that she is referred to only as “it” or “creature”.
 Dheera Sujan, whose own mother was widowed in India when she was a child, looked into this problem.

 Broadcast: August 16, 2006